 How does accelerated solvent extraction work?

 Microwaves are electromagnetic waves with a wavelength between 1mm-1m (frequency between 3×108~3x 1011Hz).
 The traditional heating method is to first heat the surface of the object, and then the heat energy is transferred from the surface to the inside, which is the so-called “external heating”.
-Microwave heating is a kind of “internal heating” which is a kind of “internal heating”, which is a kind of “internal heating”, which is a kind of “internal heating” which is caused by the material that absorbs microwave energy and produces friction and vibration between its internal molecules.
+Microwave heating is a kind of “internal heating” which is a kind of “internal heating”, which is a kind of “internal heating”, which is a kind of “internal heating” is caused by the material that absorbs microwave energy and produces friction and vibration between its internal molecules.
 Microwave-assisted extraction is the use of microwave heating to accelerate the dissolution of the target extract in the solid by the solvent, so as to achieve rapid and efficient extraction

 Selection of Microwave Assisted Extraction (MAE) Conditions